nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 #### Story 1

-As a managed cluster user, I want to be able to use all available AKS features natively from CAPZ so that I can more consistently manage my CAPZ AKS clusters that use advanced or niche features without having to wait for each of them to be implemented in CAPZ.
+As a managed cluster user, I want to be able to use all available AKS features natively from CAPZ so that I can more consistently manage my CAPZ AKS clusters that use advanced or niche features more quickly than having to wait for each of them to be implemented in CAPZ.

 #### Story 2

-As an AKS user looking to adopt Cluster API over an existing infrastructure managed solution, I want to be able to use all AKS features natively from CAPZ so that I can adopt Cluster API with the confidence that all the AKS features I currently utilize are still supported.
+As an AKS user looking to adopt Cluster API over an existing infrastructure management solution, I want to be able to use all AKS features natively from CAPZ so that I can adopt Cluster API with the confidence that all the AKS features I currently utilize are still supported.

+#### Story 3

+As a CAPZ developer, I want to be able to make new AKS features available from CAPZ more easily in order to meet user demand.

 ### API Design Options